geekabhinav007/Firebase-Conectivity-with-Android-Studio/docs/index.md

 - Affordable: Firebase provides many services for free or at a very affordable cost, making it a cost-effective solution for small and large scale applications.

-## what are the alternatives of firebase?
+## What are the alternatives of firebase?

 Some alternatives to Firebase include: